 "…Dealing with such issues as race and loss of identity, Batalla has created a musical voyage well worth taking… ” —Newsday

-Funds provided by the Ginny Mancini Endowment for Vocal Performance with additional support from The Theatre at Ace Hotel.
+Funds provided by the Ginny Mancini Endowment for Vocal Performance.